-Our strategy is to grow our business and increase profitability, mainly by improving our operating efficiency in the distribution of IT products within all of regions we operate in, by upgrading our product portfolio and by increasing sales of our private label products.
+Our strategy is to grow our business and increase profitability.
+Mainly by improving our operating efficiency in the distribution of IT products within all of regions we operate in, upgrading our product portfolio and increasing sales of our private label products.
 We intend to achieve this by:

-- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - decreasing dependance on traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio and improving the gross profit margin; - c) further developing our private label business; - d) controlling our cost structure, enhancing operating efficiency and automated processes, including our online sales channels; - e) decreasing foreign exchange exposure by further improvement of hedging efforts. - Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.
+- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - b) decreasing dependance on traditional IT component business and other low margin product lines by adding more finished-goods (i.e. smartphones and tablets) to our product portfolio and improving the gross profit margin; - c) further developing our private label business; - d) controlling our cost structure, enhancing operating efficiency and automated processes, including our online sales channels; - e) continuing successful foreign exchange hedging. - Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.

 The last world's financial crisis has led some of our competitors to bankrupcy or to decision of moving out from particular markets.
 Additionally we have signed a significant number of agreements with suppliers for many countries, including Slovakia, Ukraine or the Middle East countries.
-This resulted in increased market share in several countries of operations.
+We have also developed sales of our own brands in almost all regions of our operations.
+This resulted in increased market share in several countries of operations and is expected to continue in 2013.

-As confirmed by independent market reports produced by Gartner, computer penetration in the markets in which we operate, is still significantly lower than in more developed Western European markets.
-As the current environment is getting better, demand for computer products in our markets will continue to grow and this will boost the group's revenues.
+As confirmed by independent market reports produced by Gartner, IT penetration in the markets in which we operate, is still significantly lower than in more developed Western European markets.
+As the current environment is getting better, demand for IT products in our markets will continue to grow.
+It is also expected that investment we made in tablets and smartphones business, including development of our own brands, will positively affect our sales in many countries, including even Western Europe.
+All this will boost the group's revenues and profitability.

-• Decreasing dependance from traditional IT component business by adding more finished-goods (i.e. laptops) to our product portfolio and improving the gross profit margin;
+Decreasing dependance from traditional IT component business and other low margin product lines by adding more finished-goods (i.e. smartphones and tablets) to our product portfolio and improving gross profit margin;

 Traditional IT components segment is characterized by high volumes and low gross profit margins.
-Therefore the Company continues its efforts to rebuild its product portfolio by adding more finished-goods, namely laptops, in order to benefit from growing sales and better margins.
-This paid off in many counties in 2011, while the crisis eased down.
+The same happened to laptops business during 2012.
+Therefore the Company continues its efforts to rebuild its product portfolio by adding more finished-goods, namely smartphones and tablets, in order to benefit from growing sales and better margins.
+This paid off in many countries in 2012.
 The Company expects to continue this policy, in order to increase its total gross profit margins in the future.